pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server centralinsts [COMMAND-OPTIONS]

-      Display Central Instances in the WBEM Server.
+      Display central instances in the WBEM server.

       Displays central instances for management profiles registered in the server.
 Displays management profiles that adher to to the central class